iamsharononi/Coffee-Sales/README.md

 ## 5. In-Analysis
 Using pivot tables and charts in Excel, key insights include:

-. # Regional Performance: The East region recorded the highest sales volumes, while the South region lagged behind.
+- **Regional Performance.** The East region recorded the highest sales volumes, while the South region lagged behind.
 . # Product Performance: Espresso led in total quantity sold but Latte generated higher total revenue due to a higher price point.
 . # Revenue Drivers: Total sales are driven more by quantity in certain regions, while in others, premium pricing strategies play a bigger role.